RafeedIqbal/Anomaly-Detection-App/README.md

-# ⚡ Anomaly Detection App
+# ⚡ E-Predict

 ## About

-The **Anomaly Detection App** is a powerful AI-driven tool designed to predict energy usage based on historical energy consumption and climate data.
-It offers detailed visualizations and highlights anomalies in energy patterns, helping users identify irregularities and optimize energy efficiency.
+The **E-Predict** is a powerful AI-driven tool designed to predict energy usage based on historical energy consumption and climate data.
+See detailed visualizations and highlight anomalies in energy patterns, helping identify irregularities and optimize energy efficiency.

 ---